Ebazhanov/linkedin-skill-assessments-quizzes/nosql/nosql-quiz.md

 MATCH (t:Technology)-[:LIKES]-(a:Person {name: 'Jennifer'}) RETURN t.type;
 ```

-[Explaination:]The correct Cypher code to execute a multiquery block would use commas to separate each query in a single statement.
+[Explanation:]The correct Cypher code to execute a multiquery block would use commas to separate each query in a single statement.
 In this case, option B has all the queries separated by commas, making it the correct choice.
 Option A has the correct queries, but they are separated by "RETURN" which is not correct syntax for multiquery.
 Option C has an additional "AND" before the second query which is also not correct syntax.
 Option D has each query separated by semicolons, which would execute them as separate queries, not as a multiquery block.

 #### Q42.
 You need to create a scalable database that supports immutable writes.
 What do you use?